neil314159/portfolio-project-4/TESTING.md

 ## Comments CRUD Functionality
 ![comments cruds](./media/testing/spreadsheet/comments_crud.png)
-The Create, Read, Update and Delete operations all work function as expected for user comments.
+The Create, Read, Update and Delete operations all function as expected for user comments.
 There were some initial problems early in development with attaching the comments to a review, but once I removed the slug field and used integer based ID fields to identify comments and reviews, this worked perfectly.

 ## Wishlist CRUD Functionality
 ![wishlist crud](./media/testing/spreadsheet/wishlist_crud.png)